auth0/auth0.net/docs-source/index.md

 public async Task<IActionResult> Get() {
   ...
   var managementConnection = services.Get<IManagementConnection>();
-  var management = new ManagementApiClient("token", "YOUR_AUTH0_DOMAIN", managementConnection);
+  var management = new ManagementApiClient("YOUR_MANAGEMENT_TOKEN", "YOUR_AUTH0_DOMAIN", managementConnection);
   ...
 }
 ```

-`ManagementApiClient` and `AuthenticationApiClient` also implement `IDisposable` and it is good practice to dispose of them when you are done.
+`ManagementApiClient` and `AuthenticationApiClient` also implement `IDisposable` and it is good practice to dispose of them when you are done **if you are not sharing them** between requests.

-When they have created their own `HttpClient` they will then dispose of it.
-Any externally passed `HttpClient` will not be disposed as it is assumed to be shared with other instances.
+When they have created their own `HttpClientManagementConnection` or `HttpClientAuthenticationConnection` they will dispose of them.
+Any externally passed `IManagementConnection` or `IAuthenticationConnection` will not be disposed as it is assumed to be shared with other instances.

+This also applies to whether a `HttpClientManagementConnection` or `HttpClientAuthenticationConnection` will dispose of a `HttpClient` or not - if they create it then will dispose it.
+If they are passed it they will not.

 ## Less-common scenarios